 Tuning, and why you must.

 How can we advertise six, eight and ten horsepower gains?
 The increased power comes from the extra fuel our exhausts allow you to add into your engine.
 This is why re-jetting, or using a properly mapped fuel controller, is so important.
 If you take only one thing away from reading this article, that was it.
 Now we can get into the technical hows and whys of carburetion.

 First, it is vitally important when creating horsepower and not destroying your engine that you maintain a proper fuel/air ratio.
 Air/Fuel Ratio (AFR) is the ratio of the weight of the air to the weight of fuel inside the combustion chamber.
-To completely burn gasoline in dry, 70 degree sea level air, you would need an AFR of about 15.5/1.
+To completely burn gasoline in dry, 70 degree sea level air, you would need an AFR of about 14.7/1.
 By completely burning the fuel, you will release all of the energy it has to offer.
 Unfortunately, you will never be able to completely burn gasoline inside any internal combustion engine.
 Due to the melting temperatures of the various metals inside your engine, and the need to burn the fuel instead of detonating the fuel, a much richer AFR is required.
-When we tune a bike, we aim for an AFR of about 13.0/1.
+When we tune a bike, we aim for an AFR of around 13.0/1 for naturally aprirated engines.
 It is possible to work with higher AFRs, but nothing will destroy an engine faster than running it excessively lean.

 Trying to obtain the proper AFR without an exhaust gas analyzer or O2 sensor on the bike can be difficult, but it is not impossible.
 We have done extensive tuning on the HMF Dyno, so we can provide you with a baseline jetting spec, or have loaded a baseline map into your HMF Optimizer.
 With that information, you should be in the ballpark.
 From there, final tuning of you engine isn't too bad if you know what you are looking and listening for.